otectus/nexus_client/INSTALL.md

 https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist

-The libraries from this environment are used by `PySide6` - one of the base packages used by PyGPT.
+The libraries from this environment are used by `PySide6` - one of the base packages used by Nexus.
 The absence of the installed libraries may cause display errors or completely prevent the application from running.

 It may also be necessary to add the path `C:\path\to\venv\Lib\python3.x\site-packages\PySide6` to the `PATH` variable.